-Lifestyle blogs are very popular in recent years and there is no indication that this will change in the near future.
-New niches are created, which is a short time to gain a huge number of fans.
-If you are wanting to start a Lifestyle blog, you might want to first understand what a lifestyle blog is.
+Lifestyle blogs are trendy in recent years, and there is no indication that this will change soon.
+New niches are created, which in a short time to gain a huge number of fans.
+If you want to start a Lifestyle blog, you might wish first to understand what a lifestyle blog is.

 What is a lifestyle blog – definition

-These types of blogs are not personal blogs, because they focus more on users (readers).
+These types of blogs are not personal blogs because they focus more on users (readers).
 The content is created here for the reader and his expectations.
-What’s more, lifestyle blogs focus on the author’s personal benefits, not just on telling stories.
+What’s more, lifestyle blogs focus on the author’s benefits, not just on telling stories.

 In the personal blog, the most important are the emotions and thoughts of the author, who expresses his opinions, writes about his experiences, feelings, reflections.
 In the personal blog, the author himself is the most important, not the reader.